Noseeums

 L-R: Craig, Barry, Paul, Alex

-In our dedication circle I dedicated the day to Abigail “Happy Abby” Bolenbaugh, a soon to be six year old who recently celebrated her five year Cancerversary.
+In our dedication circle, I dedicated the day to Abigail “Happy Abby” Bolenbaugh, a soon-to-be six-year-old who recently celebrated her five-year Cancerversary.

 Meg Shipman inking my legs

 Too early to get ready to ride, we jumped in the Suburban and headed to Richmond Hill, Georgia, to ride our portion of today’s route.
 Forgetfulness would plague me today.
 We were in a parking lot with a CVS and just ready to roll out.
-Then I remembered I didn’t have on my heart rate monitor.
+Then I remembered I didn’t have my heart rate monitor.
 Except that I was wearing it.
+I forgot.

-No longer using cue sheets we simply followed our instructions to ride on US 17.
+No longer using cue sheets, we simply followed our instructions to ride on US 17.
 I don’t like 17 in Virginia, I didn’t like it in South Carolina, and I didn’t like it in Georgia.

 Rolling on US 17, he reached for the tube.
 I extended my hand.
 He squeezed.
 Nothing came out.
-“Uh, Alex” I said, “You need to first remove the foil from under the cap.”
+“Uh, Alex,” I said, “You need to first remove the foil from under the cap.”

 Alex removed the cap, then the foil, and replaced the cap.
-Reaching out the window he squeezed a sliver of Butt’r on my finger.
+Reaching out the window, he squeezed a sliver of Butt’r on my finger.
 I looked at him.
 “Dude, I need a dollop.
-A dollop” Alex then squeezed out a blob of the stuff on my fingers.
+A dollop.”
+Alex then squeezed out a blob of the stuff on my fingers.
 I thanked him and rode ahead.

 Now what?
 I was rolling down the highway about 50 meters behind Craig and Paul with a dollop of Chamois Butt’r in my hand.
 This would be harder than I expected.
 But I got out of the saddle and was able to apply it to the chamois and keep rolling.

-Catching Craig and Paul they asked where I went.
+Catching Craig and Paul, they asked where I went.
 “Chamois Butt’r,” I said.

 Alex had looked at the route and found a longer but safer alternative.
 Thankfully.
 Our first turn was at Mile 25 near South Newport.
 We first passed The World’s Smallest Church* and then I asked the group to stop.
 We did and offered up The World’s Biggest Prayer for Meg Shipman’s friend, Kristen.

-We had business cards about the ride and we were challenged to hand them out.
+We had business cards about the ride, and we were challenged to hand them out.
 And I took it to a new level.
 It was easy for me because I believed in the mission.
-On this day I saw a woman on the side of the road and I stopped and handed her a card and told her what we were doing.
+On this day, I saw a woman on the side of the road, and I stopped and handed her a card and told her what we were doing.
 And so I would all the way to Key West.

-We had a nice ride in to Darien, Georgia, riding on moss covered streets, passing beautiful houses and mileage signs including one to Key West.
+We had a nice ride into Darien, Georgia, riding on moss-covered streets, passing beautiful houses and mileage signs, including one to Key West.

 Almost Equidistant between Key West and Upyours WV